-Schlick 1932-33, 107.
+28 Schlick 1932-33, 107.

-&lt;sup>29 Wittgenstein 1922, 5.1361.
+29 Wittgenstein 1922, 5.1361.
 See also Rudolf Carnap: "In the domain of metaphysics, including all philosophy of value and normative theory, logical analysis yields the negative result that the alleged statements in this domain are entirely meaningless" ([1932] in Ayer 1959, 60-61).

-&lt;sup>30 Even talking about the meaninglessness of philosophy's traditional questions is meaningless.
+30 Even talking about the meaninglessness of philosophy's traditional questions is meaningless.
 Foreshadowing Derrida's "crossing-out" device of using a word but then crossing it out to indicate that its use is ironical, Wittgenstein closed the Tractatus with the following remark about the book he had just written: "My propositions are elucidatory in this way: he who understands me finally recognizes them as senseless, when he has climbed out through them, on them, over them.
 (He must so to speak throw away the ladder, after he has climbed up on it.)"
 (6.54)

-&lt;sup>31 See Wittgenstein 1922, 4.112; cf. 6.11 and 6.111.
+31 See Wittgenstein 1922, 4.112; cf. 6.11 and 6.111.
 Following Kant: "Philosophers, whose task it is to examine concepts ..."
 (1781, A510/B538).

-Hence "analytic" philosophy.
-The new purpose of philosophy is only to analyze the perceptual, linguistic, and logical tools that science uses.
-Scientists perceive, organize their observations linguistically in concepts and propositions, and then they structure those linguistic units using logic.
+those linguistic units using logic.
 Philosophy's job, accordingly, is to figure out what perception, language, and logic are all about.

-The question then is: What conclusions has twentiethcentury analytic philosophy reached about perception, language, and logic?
+The question then is: What conclusions has twentieth-century analytic philosophy reached about perception, language, and logic?